Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 If we look at the what dictates the loop, the loop is dependent on `i` being less than `param_9`.
 Well if we're taking chunks of the username each time, `param_9` is likely the length of the username, since it would stop the loop if `i` is greater than or equal to the username's length.
 We can change `param_9` accordingly.

 The function then Xor's the username chunk and whatever `uVar4` is. `uVar4` is checked with the value `0x7032f1e8` in each iteration to see if it equals, and then prints the `user authenticated...` message before.
-We'll rename `uVar4` to target.
+We'll rename `uVar4` to `target`.

 After our variable renaming, we now have this code.